 Having said that, it definitely has the Native Instruments “feel” about it.
 The knobs have that slightly dampened quality that Native prefers for its controls; the back of the mixer’s underside has the slight upwards slope that owners of Native’s other DJ gear will instantly recognise; and there’s the same mix of high gloss and brushed metal on the faceplate.
 Overall, it fits in well with items like the Traktor Kontrol X1 and F1, both of which you’re possibly going to want to use alongside it.
 Overall, its appearance is of a thoroughly 21st century two-channel scratch battle mixer.

-As well as the unit itself, in the box you get two pieces of Traktor control vinyl, two Traktor control CDs, a mains electricity lead (there were actually two in mind, UK and Europe), a USB, some stickers, a safety flyer, and the all-important card with your serial numbers on and instructions for where to go online to begin the set-up process.
+As well as the unit itself, in the box you get two pieces of Traktor control vinyl, two Traktor control CDs, a mains electricity lead (there were actually two in mine, UK and Europe), a USB, some stickers, a safety flyer, and the all-important card with your serial numbers and instructions for where to go online to begin the set-up process.

 Front and back